Is Your Savings Account Making Any Money? Consider These Alternatives Instead

 - Pros: Earn 1.25% interest annually.
 No monthly maintenance fees or minimum balances.
 Remote mobile check deposit available.

 - Cons: Requires $100 to open an account.
 There are no local banks to deposit cash.

 NOTE: Just like any other bank, the interest rate you receive may change depending on current market conditions.
 Also, you may be subject to paying taxes on any interest you earn in the account.
 But the amount you are earning in the long run outweighs earning less than 1% with your money in other accounts.

-This data is for informational purposes only and Capital Benchmark Partners, LLC ("CBP") is not affiliated with any of the businesses or companies mentioned nor endorses them.
+This data is for informational purposes only and Capital Benchmark Partners, LLC ("CBP") is not affiliated with any of the businesses mentioned nor endorses them.
 CBP is not endorsed by any third party entities for their inclusion in this article.
 Past performance is not a guarantee of future results.
 The information contained herein has been obtained from sources believed to be reliable but the accuracy of the information cannot be guaranteed.